tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 Let's use the command line to connect to RIT's web server and request the default RIT home page (this is what web browsers do).

-## I. Try this on the Command Line
+## II.
+Try this on the Command Line

 1. Launch the PuTTY Application (or Terminal on a Mac)